hfp/libxs/README.md

 void libxs_dblasmm(int m, int n, int k, const double* a, const double* b, double* c);
 ```

 With C++ and FORTRAN function overloading, the library allows to omit the 's' and 'd' prefixes denoting the numeric type in the above C interface.
-Further, in C++ a type 'libxs_mm_dispatch<*type*>' can be used to instantiate a functor rather than making a distinction for the numeric type in 'libxs_?mm_dispatch'.
+Further, in C++ a type 'libxs_dispatch<*type*>' can be used to instantiate a functor rather than making a distinction for the numeric type in 'libxs_?dispatch'.

 Note: Function overloading in FORTRAN is only recommended when using automatically dispatched calls.
 When querying function pointers, using a type-specific query function avoids to rely on using C_LOC for arrays (needed by the polymorphic version) which GNU Fortran (gfortran) refuses to digest (as it is not specified in the FORTRAN standard).